 Source Port Check: the ingress port of the packet must also be the member port of this VLAN.
-Otherwise, the packet is discarded.
+Otherwise, the generated Packet Tag information associated to the received packet is used as an index for VLAN group table lookup.
+The VID matched VLAN group will be used for packet forwarding.
+If no matched VLAN group is found in table lookup, the packet is dropped.